Overgrown Properties

 - More than 80% of the property is overgrown

-- Has not been maintained for a long period of time
+- It has not been maintained for a long period

 What are the property owners responsibilities?